 Scott Worthington has been playing bass with the Redlands Symphony for the last three years.
-In addition to his work with the Redlands Symphony, this Mission Viejo native performs with Chamber Orchestra of the South Bay and the San Bernardino Symphony.
+In addition to his work with the Redlands Symphony, this Mission Viejo native performs with Chamber Orchestra of the South Bay and the San Bernardino Symphony and as a soloist.

 In 2015, The New Yorker named Scott's album Prism one of the top ten classical albums of the year.